sansha94/SQLZOO-Solutions/2-SELECT-from-World.md

 WHERE population >= 200000000
 ```

 ### Ques 4.
-Show the name and population in millions for the countries of the continent 'South America'.
-Divide the population by 1000000 to get population in millions
+Show the name and population in millions for the countries of the continent 'South America'

 ```sql
 SELECT name, population/1000000 AS "population(in millions)"